24 Vital Facts About Donald Trump and Russia That You Need to Know

 One of Donald Trump’s foreign policy advisers, Carter Page, had many business involvements with Russian oil company Gazprom.
 When Page became Trump’s foreign policy adviser, he began giving pro-Russia policy speeches in Moscow, which resulted in the FBI looking into his activities.

 Page also went to Moscow on behalf of the Trump campaign and met with managers of two Russian energy companies.

 5. In addition to his other Russian connections, Carter Page was recruited by Russian Intelligence.

 In early 2017, the FBI revealed that Carter Page, Trump’s foreign policy adviser, had been recruited by Russian intelligence agents back in 2013.
 Page was not indicted by the FBI but he did have extensive contacts with those intelligence agents.

 Washington Post Link

 6. Trump’s campaign changed the Republican Party platform to soften their position on Russia.

 In 2016, the Republican Party had a plank in their party platform that was highly critical of Russia’s involvement in Ukraine.
-After Trump secured the needed delegates to win the Republican nomination, the Trump campaign quietly changed the Republican Party platform to remove a section that supports Ukraine against Russia.
+After Trump secured the needed delegates to win the Republican nomination, his campaign quietly changed the Republican platform to remove a section that supports Ukraine against Russia.

-7. After Mitch McConnell prevented President Obama from revealing Russia’s interference in our election, Trump rewarded McConnell by appointing his wife to his
+7. After Mitch McConnell stopped President Obama from revealing Russia’s interference, Trump rewarded McConnell by appointing his wife to his cabinet.

 After learning of Russia’s illegal involvement in our presidential election, President Obama met with members of Congress to discuss what they should tell the American public about Russia’s involvement with our election.